ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

 ### **2.2 A better Docker image: `Dockerfile-as-user`**
 [Go to Index](./README.md#3-move-your-mlflow-tracking-server-to-docker)

-In this updated version, the mlflow server will not operate under the root user within the container.
-Instead, it will run as a new user.
+In this updated version, the MLflow server will not operate under the root user within the container.
+Instead, it will run as a custom user.

 ```Dockerfile
 # Good practice: Use official base images